Home | Browse Topics | Consumer rights & money | Credit and debt | If things go wrong

 Credit Contracts and Consumer Finance Act 2003, ss 49–54

 A lender must accept early or extra payments (also called “part prepayments”) unless the contract says that the lender can refuse them.
-If a lender refuses an early payment, they must refund that payment to you as soon as practicable.
+If a lender refuses an early payment, they must refund that payment to you as soon as possible.

 A lender must accept full repayment at any time, and the contract can’t prevent this.

 Note: The lender can charge you a “break fee” if the contract specifically allows this.
-A break fee – called a “prepayment fee” in the CCCF Act – is a fee you pay if you pay off the credit early.
-The fee must be a reasonable estimate of the lender’s loss arising from the early payment (see also “Interest and fees” in this section).
+A break fee (called a “prepayment fee” in the CCCF Act) can be charged if you pay off the credit early.
+The fee must be a reasonable estimate of the lender’s loss arising from the early payment (see: Interest and fees).

 If you’re considering early repayment, ask the lender what it will cost to repay early (they may charge you a small fee for working out the figures).
 Make sure you check whether it’s worth it to repay early.
 Getting budgeting advice will help.